Sudokuru/UserGameStatisticsBFF/README.md

 ```console
 npm run docker
 ```
+5. Create .env file with environment variables
+6. Run npm i
-5. The app can then be run with the command:<br>
+7. The app can then be run with the command:<br>
 ```console
 npm run start
 ```
-6. Integration tests can be run when the app is running with this command:<br>
+8. Integration tests can be run when the app is running with this command:<br>
 ```console
 npm run test:integration
 ```